clarecowgill/Functional-diversity-multi-trophic-networks-Dundreggan-Rewilding-Estate/README.md

 ### 12S (Vertebrates)

 - `12s_verts.fasta`
-  Reference database of vertebrate sequences
+  Reference database of sequences for UK vertebrate taxa

 - `12s_verts_tax_map.txt`
   Mapping file linking sequences to taxonomic IDs (GenBank)

-These files were used for taxonomic identification of vertebrates from 12S data.
+These files were used for taxonomic identification of UK vertebrates from 12S data.

 ---